shelleywong/CSCI211-Course-Materials/CURE-E/finalProject.md

 * **Final commit** (once your project is complete and ready for submission, make a final commit and ensure that your code is well-organized, commented, and adheres to good coding practices)
 <br>

 Your program must be submitted through your CSUChico-CSCI211 GitHub repo on your default branch (usually called the `main` branch).
-Remember to make at least 5 commits for the source code of your program, and at least 1 more commit for the documentation.
+Remember to make at least 5 commits for the source code of your program, and at least 1 more commit for the README guide.
 Also remember that the same style and readability guidelines that we have used throughout the semester apply to this project!

 Each time you commit your code to GitHub, you should be completing the following steps (the `add` command with the `-A` option updates all files in the working tree):
 ```